TheMitchWorksPro/DataTech_Playground/PY_Basics/Making-own-Python-Modules.md

 This demo is mostly screen dumps from a command line test in which the python module "string_and_array_functions.py" is set up so its functions become callable within the active Python environment.
-Note that this configuration, if re-created, makes the functions available all the time (is is for a permanent setup).
-Though the test was done at the command line, it was to set the module up to work with an Anaconda distribution if Jupyter/iPython.
+Note that this configuration, if re-created, makes the functions available all the time (it is for a permanent setup).
+Though the test was done at the command line, it also makes the functions work with an Anaconda distribution if Jupyter/iPython.
+Folder paths need to be edited as appropriate for your machine when using this content as a model.
 <br/>
 The example includes how to give the user a version #.
 This help topic is useful for making modules and setting up the version #:<br/>